powercodeacademy/phrg-git-reset/README.md

 1. There are no staged changes.
 1. There are no untracked changes.

-### Default `--mixed`

-We never really see `--mixed` because it is the default option. `--mixed` will take the changes we have reset and leave them untracked.

-Using our `git log` example, let's run `git reset HEAD~1` on our `example_branch`.

-1. Our local copy now points to the "Add kitty image" commit.
-1. There are no staged changes.
-1. Our "Add doggy image" content is untracked, but present.

-If we wish add this content back to our project, we would need to `git add`, `git commit`, and `git push --force-with-lease`.

 ### `--soft`

 `--soft` will take the changes we have reset and leave them staged.